Prasenjit-3433/Lets-Draw/README.md

   <details>
       <summary>Storing, Fetching drawing data from localStorage</summary>
     <ul>
-        <li>On the fire of [onmousemove](https://www.w3schools.com/jsref/event_onmousemove.asp) event, we store the coordinate of current position in (x, y) form, current brush size, current brush color and current brush type like whether it's a brush or an eraser!.</li>
+        <li>On the fire of 'onmousemove' event, we store the coordinate of current position in (x, y) form, current brush size, current brush color and current brush type like whether it's a brush or an eraser!.</li>
         <li>It stores all the above said informations in a global array.
 This allows to repaint the canvas automatically, otherwise on the change of background color, all the drawings get lost.</li>
         <li>Now on the click on `arrow-down` icon, it saves that global array into localStorage.</li>
         <li>Similarly, on the click on `arrow-up` icon, it fetches that global array from localStorage and re-constructs the canvas again.</li>